ZivaVatra/flac2all/README.md

 * Keep to the same internal API as the other modules.
 If you strongly feel that the API is missing some functionality critical to making your module work, raise an issue on this project page and we can discuss the situation.

 * Please raise an issue if you intend to place a hard dependency on a third party package (that isn't a codec).
 If you want to make use of a third party library it would be best to discuss before time is put into development.

-## Known bugs/issues and TODOs

-- None so far.

 ## Raising a bug report